Tile Education & Resources

 All cementitious grouts should be sealed after installation unless the grout you choose has the sealer integrated.
 Example: Laticrete Permacolor Select has a Stonetech sealer built within

 Porcelain and most ceramic tiles DO NOT need to be sealed.
-Tiles that are natural stone, mother of pearl, resin/metal, crackled ceramic or glass should be sealed.
+Tiles that are natural stone, mother of pearl, metal, or crackled ceramic should be sealed.

 Yes!
 NuHeat offers different options which come with a 25 year warranty when installed properly.